peterpt/get/README.md

 # How to Use

--To get the hostname from an ip :
+** To get the hostname from an ip :
-**get -i google.com
+- get -i google.com

-To get the ip from an hostame
+** To get the ip from an hostame

-**get -h 216.58.214.174
+- get -h 216.58.214.174